 http://www.realendurance.com/tamalpa.htmlClick on "Cross Country Women"Enter Code "wilddog" and click LoginYou will now be able to add your name to any blank line, and type Yes, No, or Maybe for each event.
 Click on "Save" when you're done.
 This is not a hard-and-fast commitment, just an indication of your intentions.
 Do the best you can.
 If you enter "yes" for a race and then later something else comes up and you can't make it, we will forgive you.
 It happens to all of us.
 If you want to go back and change something later, just repeat the same procedure.I will be driving to the Empire Open and have a few seats available.
 Send me an email if you'd like to carpool.Sincerely,Janet BowmanCo-Captain415-924-5976

 NOTE: If you haven't experienced the XC races I think they're a special part of the year's racing.
 Give it a go!
 You'll love the variety in the courses and smaller fields.
+RESULTS:

 WOMEN'S OLYMPIC TRIATHLON: Aussies dominate: